-Audit statement Likert scale Evidence for Director's report How I get seen The self audit questionnaire for patients and My GP can refer me when I need rehabilitation Agree Mostly Disagree Disagree family's should be collected and collated routinely/regularly.
-I know how to refer myself for rehabilitation Agree Mostly Mostly Disagree Disagree This should be presented in the Rehabilitation Lead's report with an analysis of compliments There is a service directory which tells me about different rehabilitation services in my area Agree Mostly Mostly Disagree Disagree and complaints.
+Likert scale Evidence for Director's report How I get seen The self audit questionnaire for patients and My GP can refer me when I need rehabilitation Agree Mostly Disagree Disagree family's should be collected and collated I know how to refer myself for rehabilitation Agree Mostly Disagree Disagree Lead's report with an analysis of compliments There is a service directory which tells me about different rehabilitation services in my area Agree Mostly Disagree Disagree and complaints.
 Further evidence of engagement with patients, I know when I should be seen again in the rehabilitation service Agree Mostly Mostly Disagree Disagree family, friends and carers to develop, and improve services should be presented based on work within the network, c.f., recommendations Who does what?
-1. The rehabilitation network works with patients, My health care professional knows how to treat me Agree Mostly Mostly Disagree Disagree carers and local communities as partners to determine how referral pathways can be disseminated effectively to those that may need I am seen at the right time for my condition Agree Mostly Mostly Disagree Disagree to access rehabilitation services.
+1. The rehabilitation network works with patients, My health care professional knows how to treat me Agree Mostly Disagree Disagree carers and local communities as partners to determine how referral pathways can be disseminated effectively to those that may need I am seen at the right time for my condition Agree Mostly Disagree Disagree to access rehabilitation services.
 My health care professional has all the information s/he needs from other people involved in my care Agree Mostly Mostly Disagree Disagree 2.
 The rehabilitation network works with patients, carers and local communities as partners to help design services that address unmet need.
 I know who is responsible for co-ordinating my care and how to contact them Agree Mostly Mostly Disagree Disagree 3.
 'The rehabilitation network works with patients, carers and local communities as partners to help design services that meet the needs of families, friends and carers'